What To Know About Taking Your Dog Backpacking

 In a word, yes, your dog can carry his own gear.
 This requires a dog pack.
 There are several “pros” to having your dog wear a pack.
 The first is that it will make your pack a bit lighter.
 A pack also acts as a harness.
-On the trail harnesses are probably better than collars and more comfortable for your dog if he is on leash.
-Some dog packs include hydration bladders which is an easier way to carry water.
+On the trail, harnesses are probably better than collars and more comfortable for your dog if he is on a leash.
+Some dog packs include hydration bladders which are an easier way to carry water.

 Contingency and Emergency Plan

 What will you do if your dog gets hurt or sick on the trail?
 We don’t like to think about such things, but we need to.
 Could you carry out your dog if you need to?
 Will you have cell phone coverage so you can call for help?
 If not, what will you do?
 Think about it.
 The answer is going to be different for everyone reading this article.

 Remember to check in with a ranger if you are in a park or state or national wildlife area.
 Let them know your trip plan and that you have a dog with you.
 If you’re late returning because of injury to your dog or to yourself, they will know where to look for you.

 As always, be sure that having your dog along on your backpacking trip doesn’t negatively affect anyone else on the trail or the trail itself.
 Pick up after your dog and pack it out or bury it.
 Maintain control of your dog.
 If leashes are required, then keep your dog leashed.
 Don’t let your dog chase or disturb wildlife.
 If dogs are not allowed on certain trails, stay off them and pick another trail.

 Backpacking with your dog can be a lot of fun – for you and for your dog.
 Remember to plan your trip